-Trump ‘Hurting’ America’s Image Worldwide, Seen As ‘Arrogant’ And ‘Dangerous’, Research Reveals
+Trump ‘Hurting’ America’s Image Worldwide, Seen As ‘Arrogant’ And ‘Dangerous,’ Research Reveals

 Meanwhile, Pew Research Center pointed out that although there’s a decline in the positive views of the U.S., it does not necessarily mean that it will have an effect on its bilateral relations with other countries, particularly those involved in the survey.
 However, those who do anticipate a change “predict relations will worsen, rather than improve.”

 Trump’s character also played a huge factor in how other countries viewed him and the United States.
-According to the research, most people who participated in the survey find Trump as “arrogant, intolerant and even dangerous.”
+According to the research, most people who participated in the survey find Trump as “arrogant, intolerant, and even dangerous.”

-Fewer believe that the president is ” charismatic, well-qualified or cares about ordinary people.”
+Fewer believe that the president is “charismatic, well-qualified or cares about ordinary people.”
 There were also some who see Trump as a strong leader.

 The president’s policies also influenced the views of other countries in America’s image.
-The analysis pointed out that Trump’s proposal to build a wall along Mexican border was opposed by 76% of the 37 countries surveyed.
+The analysis pointed out that Trump’s proposal to build a wall along Mexican border was opposed by 76 percent of the 37 countries surveyed.
 Other policies and proposals by Trump that affected the image of the country include the controversial travel ban as well as pulling out of international trade and climate agreements.

 On the brighter side, despite Trump’s declining global confidence rating, America’s overall image is somehow saved by its “substantial reservoir of goodwill.”
-According to the research, Americans are still being well-regarded by other countries, adding that 58% have a favorable opinion of them.
+According to the research, Americans are still being well-regarded by other countries, adding that 58 percent have a favorable opinion of them.

 [Featured Image by Evan Vucci/AP Images]